-- (a) Determine conformance of applications for building permits and certificates of occupancy with regulations of this Ordinance. - (b) Issue all certificates of occupancy, and maintain records thereof. - (c) Issue all building permits, and maintain records thereof. - (d) Conduct inspections of structures and uses of land to determine compliance with the terms of this Ordinance. - (e) Receive, file and forward to the Zoning Board of Appeals all applications for variances, amendments, special uses, appeals, or for other matters on which the Zoning Board of Appeals is required to act, under this Ordinance. - (f) Receive, file and forward to the Plan Commission all applications for variances, amendments, special uses, appeals, or for other matters which under this Ordinance require referral to the Plan Commission. - (g) Maintain appropriate records of the administration and enforcement of this Ordinance, including, but not limited to, applications, processing and decisions for all amendments and special uses granted by the City Council, variations and appeals; and designate all zoning amendments and annexations on the Zoning District Map.
+- (a) Determine conformance of applications for building permits and certificates of occupancy with regulations of this Ordinance. - (b) Issue all certificates of occupancy and maintain records thereof. - (c) Issue all building permits and maintain records thereof. - (d) Conduct inspections of structures and uses of land to determine compliance with the terms of this Ordinance. - (e) Receive, file and forward to the Planning/Zoning Commission all applications for variances, amendments, special uses, appeals, or for other matters on which the Planning/Zoning Commission is required to act, under this Ordinance.
+(Amended by Ordinance No 6141 April 4,2016) - (f) Maintain appropriate records of the administration and enforcement of this Ordinance, including, but not limited to, applications, processing and decisions for all amendments and special uses granted by the City Council, variations, and appeals; and designate all zoning amendments and annexations on the Zoning District Map. - (g) Decide or make recommendations on all other matters under this Ordinance upon which the Building Inspector is required to act.

-- (h) Decide or make recommendations on all other matters under this Ordinance upon which the Building Inspector is required to act. - (i) Receive from the City Clerk all notices of petitions for amendments, appeals, variations, and special use permits which have been referred by the City Clerk to the Zoning Board of Appeals, Plan Commission, or other appropriate reviewing body. - (j) Provide public information relative to all matters pertaining to this Ordinance.
+- (h) Receive from the City Clerk all notices of petitions for amendments, appeals, variations, and special use permits which have been referred by the City Clerk to the Planning/Zoning Commission or other appropriate reviewing body.
+(Amended by Ordinance No 6141 April 4,2016) - (i) Provide public information relative to all matters pertaining to this Ordinance.